LAWA Estuary Health National Picture Summary 2022

-Welcome to the LAWA Estuary Health National Picture 2022.
-Here, we present information and themes about the estuary monitoring data from regional councils and unitary authorities across New Zealand at a national scale.
+Welcome to the LAWA Estuary Health National Picture Summary.
+Here, we present information and themes about the estuary monitoring data from New Zealand's regional councils and unitary authorities at a national scale.

-The Estuary Health topic is new to LAWA.
-In this first launch, data from almost 400 monitoring sites spread across 80 different estuaries have been collated.
-The data we report come from samples that are regularly taken from estuaries.
+Estuary Health data have been collated from hundreds of monitoring sites spread across 100 different estuaries (around one-third of all estuaries in the country).
+The data we report come from samples that are collected regularly from estuaries as part of State of the Environment monitoring.
 These data help scientists and decision-makers understand the state of estuary health and track changes over time.

-The 391 monitored sites listed on the LAWA website represent various estuary types, ranging in size from a few hectares to tens of thousands.
-Some estuaries have been monitored for two or three years and others for over three decades.
+The 435 monitored sites listed on the LAWA website represent various estuary types, ranging in size from a few hectares to tens of thousands.
+Some estuaries have been monitored for one or two years and others for over three decades.
 LAWA presents data from 2010 onwards, as this constitutes the most complete and consistent national dataset.
 Sites in the Estuary Health topic are long-term monitoring sites so data records will grow over time.

 -